larsks/github-team-sync/README.md

 The github-team-sync-operator automatically synchronized OpenShift group membership to GitHub team membership.
 The operator looks for groups with the `github.oddbit.com/sync` label set to `"true"`.
 These groups must have the follow annotations:

-- `github.oddbit.com/secret`: The name of a secret that contains a `GITHUB_TOKEN` key with a GitHub personal access token with appropriate access to get team memberships.
+- `github.oddbit.com/organization` (required): The name of the organization to which the named team belongs.
-- `github.oddbit.com/organization`: The name of the organization to which the named team belongs.
+- `github.oddbit.com/team` (required): Synchronize membership with this team.
-- `github.oddbit.com/team`: Synchronize membership with this team.
+- `github.oddbit.com/secret` (optional): The name of a secret that contains a `GITHUB_TOKEN` key with a GitHub personal access token with appropriate access to get team memberships.
+If this annotation is not available, github-team-sync will attempt to use the global token (see [Configuration](#configuration)).

 An example `Group` might look like this: